Woolverine563/cex-kc/README.md

 ```
 sudo docker run cex_kc:latest single_test_benchmarks retain
 ```
 needs to be run to retain the container.
-In this case, the container must be exited by closing the shell directly.
+In this case, the container must be exited by first stopping it and then removing it from another shell.
+Instructions for these are given below.

 For the docker run; every configuration - `DO`, `SO`, `CDO` and `CSO` have been assigned distinct output directories inside the `results` directory for the ease of distinguishment.
 Each of these directories further contain `OrderFiles`, `Unates`, and `Verilogs` sub-directories containing the final generated results.
 The logfiles, however, continue to be stored under the `outputs` directory directly under `results`.
 Every run corresponds to a distinct logfile, the path to which is known when performing the run.

 The exact sequence of steps to inspect the files is as follows -
 ```
-sudo docker run cex_kc:latest single_test_benchmarks retain
+$ sudo docker run cex_kc:latest single_test_benchmarks retain

 ## wait for the experiments & analyses to be complete

 ## then, run from another shell
+$ sudo docker ps
+## this will show the id and name of the container that ran the benchmark and is busy-waiting

-sudo docker exec -it --workdir "/home/user/results/" <container_id OR container_name> /bin/bash
+$ sudo docker exec -it --workdir "/home/user/results/" <container_id OR container_name> /bin/bash
-# to obtain container_id or container_name, use the following command
-sudo docker ps

 # the above docker exec command should start a shell within the container at `/home/user/results/`
 $ ls
 CDO/ CSO/ DO/ SO/ outputs/ results.json runs.csv
-# these files/folders should show up on invoking `ls`, there might be other folders as well
+# these files/folders should show up on invoking `ls`, there might be other folders as well and may be ignored

+# Finally, after inspecting the log files etc, we can stop and remove the container in which the experiment was run
+$ sudo docker stop container_id
+$ sudo docker rm container_id

 ```

 For replicating the results reported in the paper, please skip to [Replicating the results](#replicating-the-results) section.